jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 The payment rate for a payment of resident passive income that consists of a dividend, or a replacement payment under a share-lending arrangement, is 0.33.

 ### 6 Taxable Maori authority distributions
 The payment rate for a payment of resident passive income that consists of a taxable Maori authority distribution is set out in table 4.
 Table 4This is a small table having 3 columns.
 The first row is the headings for the columns.
 The entries in column 2 have more than 1 line of text and 1 has paragraphs and subparagraphs.
-The entries in column 3 are on the same line as the last line of the entry in column 2.RowConditionsPayment rate1The Maori authority makes a taxable Maori authority distribution and does not meet the condition for the 0.33 payment rate in row 2.0.1752The Maori authority:0.33 How to use this table:Find the applicable condition, in the middle column, in order to find the relevant rate to apply, in the right column.
+The entries in column 3 are on the same line as the last line of the entry in column 2.RowConditionsPayment rate1The Maori authority makes a taxable Maori authority distribution and does not meet the condition for the 0.390 payment rate in row 2.0.1752The Maori authority:0.390 How to use this table:Find the applicable condition, in the middle column, in order to find the relevant rate to apply, in the right column.
   (a) makes a taxable Maori authority distribution that is more than $200; and (b) does not have a record of the tax file number of the member to whom the distribution is made.

 ### 7 Retirement scheme contributions
 The payment rate for an amount of a retirement scheme contribution made by a retirement scheme contributor for a person is set out in table 5.
-Table 5This is a small table having 3 columns.
-The first row is the headings for the columns.
-The entries in column 2 have more than 1 line of text and several have paragraphs.
-The entries in column 3 are on the same line as the last line of the entry in column 2.RowConditionsPayment rate1The person responsible for withholding RSCT—0.1052The person is a non-resident and a distribution of no more than $200 is made to them by a retirement scheme contributor that is a Maori authority.0.1053The person responsible for withholding RSCT—0.1754The person responsible for withholding RSCT—0.3005When none of rows 1 to 4 apply.0.330 How to use this table:Find the applicable condition in the second column, in order to find the relevant rate to apply, in the third column.
+Table 5The following table is small in size and has 3 columns.
+Column 1 is headed Row.
+Column 2 is headed Conditions.
+Column 3 is headed Payment rate.RowConditionsPayment rate1The person responsible for withholding RSCT—0.1052The person is a non-resident and a distribution of no more than $200 is made to them by a retirement scheme contributor that is a Maori authority.0.1053The person responsible for withholding RSCT—0.1754The person responsible for withholding RSCT—0.3005The person responsible for withholding RSCT—0.3306When none of rows 1 to 5 apply.0.390 How to use this table:Find the applicable condition in the second column, in order to find the relevant rate to apply, in the third column.
-  (a) has been notified under section 28C of the Tax Administration Act 1994 that 12.5 or 10.5 cents in the dollar is the person's retirement scheme prescribed rate; and
+  (a) has been notified under section 28C of the Tax Administration Act 1994 that 10.5 cents in the dollar is the person's retirement scheme prescribed rate; and
   (b) has been supplied with the tax file number of the person.
-  (a) has been notified under section 28C of the Tax Administration Act 1994 that 21 or 17.5 cents in the dollar is equal to or greater than the person's retirement scheme prescribed rate; and
+  (a) has been notified under section 28C of the Tax Administration Act 1994 that 17.5 cents in the dollar is equal to or greater than the person's retirement scheme prescribed rate; and
   (b) has been supplied with the tax file number of the person.
+  (a) has been notified under section 28C of the Tax Administration Act 1994 that 30 cents in the dollar is equal to or greater than the person's retirement scheme prescribed rate; and
+  (b) has been supplied with the tax file number of the person.
-  (a) has been notified under section 28C of the Tax Administration Act 1994 that 33 or 30 cents in the dollar is equal to or greater than the person's retirement scheme prescribed rate; and
+  (a) has been notified under section 28C of the Tax Administration Act 1994 that 33 cents in the dollar is equal to or greater than the person's retirement scheme prescribed rate; and
   (b) has been supplied with the tax file number of the person.

 ## Schedule 2 — Basic tax rates for PAYE income payments